werf/werf/docs/pages_ru/reference/deploy_process/differences_with_helm.md

 Werf extends helm with special templates functions such as `werf_container_image` and `werf_container_env` to generate images names for the images built with werf builder.
 See [deploy essentials for more info]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html).

-Thus werf makes it super easy for the user to integrate custom built images into user templates: werf does the work of generating "the right" docker images names and tags, and werf makes sure that image will be pulled when it is necessary for kubernetes to pull new image version.
+Thus werf makes it super easy for the user to integrate custom built images into user templates: werf does the work of generating "the right" docker images names and tags, and werf makes sure that image will be pulled when it is necessary for Kubernetes to pull new image version.

 Using pure helm user need to invent own system of passing actual images names using values.